MelvinSantanaG/MelvinSantanaG/README.md

 💾 I'm currently studying and learning Database.

-👨‍🏫 I am a Computer Systems Engineering Student.
+👨‍🏫 I am a student of Computers Systems Engineering.